-Whether your dishwasher is old, broken, or never existed to begin with, you may someday find yourself needing a guide on how to install a dishwasher.
+Whether your dishwasher is old, broken, or never existed to begin with, you may someday find yourself needing to install a new one.
 Though it may seem like the kind of project that only experienced plumbers should undertake, it’s actually deceptively simple to install the dishwasher yourself.

 This guide includes everything you’ll need to get the job done, from the tools and supplies to the prep work, and the installation itself.

 Here are all the tools you’ll need to install your own dishwasher.

 A hole saw, drill, and drill bits—If there’s never been a dishwasher installed in your kitchen before, you’ll need these tools to cut a hole in the wall for the water and power lines.
 If there’s already a hole for the dishwasher lines, you can skip these.

 - A marking pencil to note where the hole will be cut.
 Again, if there’s already a hole in the wall for your dishwasher tubing, you won’t need this.

 - An adjustable wrench for installing adapters and such to your dishwasher

 - A screwdriver to mount your dishwasher to the countertop

 - A level to make sure your dishwasher sits level with the countertop